Oregon and Washington enter top preparedness level as the largest US wildfire scorches the region - KESQ

 Oregon and Washington state have moved into the highest level of wildfire preparedness as the largest wildfire in the United States continues to scorch hundreds of thousands of acres.

 The Bootleg Fire “remains very active with significant acreage increases due to hot, dry, and breezy conditions.
 Poor humidity recovery at night is contributing to active fire spread through the night time period.
-Robust spread rates are being generated by drought-affected fuels.
-Expecting similar conditions for the next several days,” according to InciWeb.
+Robust spread rates are being generated by drought-affected fuels,” according to InciWeb.

+The National Guard will hope with road closures and traffic control for areas affected by the fire, according to Liz Merah, press secretary for Gov. Kate Brown.

+“Welcome to our partners from the Oregon National Guard!
+More than 1,300 folks are currently supporting the #BootlegFire in Southern Oregon,” the South-Central Oregon Fire Management Partnership posted on its Facebook page.

 Winds and lightning could make efforts to fight the Bootleg Fire difficult, CNN meteorologist Michael Guy predicted.
 And while temperatures are expected to be slightly lower than they have been, they will continue to be high, ranging from 95 to 105 degrees Fahrenheit.